Changes to 2020-21 ESSOP Grant Program

 However, schools can still complete the grant application to apply for materials for their science olympiad program.

-The deadline for grant applications is February 26, 2021.
+The deadline for grant applications was February 26, 2021.

 What is a Science Olympiad?

 A Science Olympiad consists of different hands-on events where students take an active role in exploring science topics related to the school’s science curriculum.
 The events can be scheduled to occur as half-day up to three-day competitions.

 The program helps students of all abilities succeed in science by making science fun and exciting.
 It is designed for students in grades 4 through 6; however, it can be adapted to include lower grade levels.

 Each event, either competitive or non-competitive in design, meets the current National Science Standards, as well as the Science Standards set by the Pennsylvania Department of Education.

 What is ESSOP